jordanbell2357/jordanbell2357.github.io/_posts/2021-05-01-plutarch.md

 ---
 layout: post
 title: "\"For the mind does not require filling like a bottle, but rather, like wood, it only requires kindling to create in it an impulse to think independently and an ardent desire for the truth.\""
-categories: quotations
+categories: maxims
 ---

 ##### Plutarch. *Moralia, Volume I: The Education of Children.
 How the Young Man Should Study Poetry.
 On Listening to Lectures.
 How to Tell a Flatterer from a Friend.
 How a Man May Become Aware of His Progress in Virtue*.
 Translated by Frank Cole Babbitt.
 Loeb Classical Library 197.
-Cambridge, MA: Harvard University Press, 1927
+Cambridge, MA: Harvard University Press, 1927.

 [*On Listening to Lectures (Περὶ τοῦ ἀκούειν)*](https://penelope.uchicago.edu/Thayer/E/Roman/Texts/Plutarch/Moralia/De_auditu*.html), **18**, *Moralia* 48C-D